[Skip to Content]

 Where Is Zika?

-Zika-spreading mosquitoes have been found in parts of the United States and its territories, but there currently is no transmission of Zika in the United States.
-Check the CDC's website for the latest news.
+Zika-spreading mosquitoes have been found in the United States and its territories, but there haven't been any confirmed cases of Zika in the U.S. Check the CDC's website for the latest news.

 How Is Zika Diagnosed?